 Interview Selection Criteria

 Due to the limited number of available seats, as our accredited maximum cohort size is 40 seats, the selection process for admission to the PA department is extremely competitive.
-We accept applications for admission from freshmen and transfer students.
+We accept applications for admission from first time in college and transfer students.

 The admissions committee selects interview candidates based on academic rigor, personal essay, three letters of recommendation, undergraduate overall and undergraduate science GPA (for transfer applicants), type and extent of direct patient interaction, and motivation to enter the PA profession.